-While researchers are working on ways to regrow cartilage, those treatments aren't yet available.
+While researchers are working on ways to regrow cartilage, those treatments are not yet available.
 Current goals when treating OA are to relieve pain and improve range of motion of the joint.
 Specific treatment depends upon which joint is affected.
 A combination of conventional treatment and complementary and alternative medicine (CAM) may be most effective.

 These lifestyle changes may help improve symptoms of OA:

-- Losing weight -- Losing extra weight helps relieve pressure on your joints and may slow down the loss of cartilage, as well as relieve pain.
+- Losing weight.
+Losing extra weight helps relieve pressure on your joints and may slow down the loss of cartilage, as well as relieve pain.
 If you have OA and are overweight, losing weight is one of the best things you can do to improve your condition.

-- Exercise -- Although it may be hard to exercise when you are in pain, regular exercise helps improve symptoms of OA.
+- Exercise.
+Although it may be hard to exercise when you are in pain, regular exercise helps improve symptoms of OA.
 Exercise strengthens the muscles.
 So they better support your joints.

 Several studies confirm the benefits of exercise for people with OA.
 Research also suggests that, in addition to reducing pain and disability, exercise improves strength, range of motion, balance and coordination, endurance, and posture.

 Walking is great exercise.
 If walking is too painful, try warm-water exercise.
 Water supports your joints and the warmth is soothing.
-Also, gentle range of motion exercises can increase your flexibility and decrease pain in affected joints.
+Also, gentle range of motion exercises can increase your flexibility and reduce pain in affected joints.
 Your doctor may recommend physical therapy for specific joints.

-Acetaminophen (Tylenol) -- relieves pain, although it does not reduce inflammation.
+Acetaminophen (Tylenol).
+Relieves pain, although it does not reduce inflammation.
 Long-term use or high doses can cause liver damage, especially if you drink alcohol.

-Non-steroidal anti-inflammatory drugs (NSAIDs) -- relieve pain and reduce inflammation and swelling.
+Non-steroidal anti-inflammatory drugs (NSAIDs).
+NSAIDs relieve pain and reduce inflammation and swelling.
 Although NSAIDs work well, long-term use can cause stomach problems, such as ulcers and bleeding, and may raise your risk of heart problems.
 In April 2005, the U.S. Food and Drug Administration (FDA) asked drug manufacturers of NSAIDs to include warning labels on their products that alert users of an increased risk for stomach bleeding.
 Over-the-counter NSAIDs include: